The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 Moisture issues and solutions differ from one climate to another.

-But what about the inside?
+But what about the air quality inside?
 Normal indoor activities, such as bathing, cooking, drying clothes, and dishwashing, add moisture to the air.

 Excess moisture not only encourages bugs to grow; it’s damaging to wood, paint, insulation, and siding.